 The City of London is a hub for commerce and finance second only to Wall Street.
 The British government generally ensures that the value of the pound remains strong in order to boost the finance sector – to the detriment of manufacturing.

 The pound has always been one of the most important currencies, and it remains a major factor in the FX market today.
-Though the United Kingdom’s economic standing is no longer as strong as it was during the Victorian age, it remains a powerful player in international political and economic matters.
+Though the United Kingdom’s economic standing is no longer as strong as it was during the Victorian age, it remains a powerful player in international political and economic matters (albeit with the remaining uncertainty of ‘Brexit’).

-Check out Continental’s Countries to get more information on both countries that use the pound and those that don’t – including Country of the Week profiles and Travel Guides.
+Check out Continental’s Countries to get more information on both countries that use the pound and those that don’t – including Country Profiles and Travel Guides.

 Stay informed.
 Stay Current.